MK3247/test/readme.txt

-this is just a readme file
+this is just a readme fil